jorgemk85/OneData/README.md

   "AppSettings": {
     "DefaultConnection": "<your default connection name as stated in ConnectionString>", "ConnectionType": "<MySQL or MSSQL>",
-    "InsertSuffix": "<the suffix to use in the UPDATE SPs>", "UpdateSuffix": "<the suffix to use in the DELETE SPs>", "DeleteSuffix": "<the suffix to use in the DELETE SPs>", "StoredProcedurePrefix": "<the prefix for all the SPs>", "TablePrefix": "<the prefix for all the tables>",
+    "InsertSuffix": "<the suffix to use in the INSERT SPs>", "UpdateSuffix": "<the suffix to use in the UPDATE SPs>", "DeleteSuffix": "<the suffix to use in the DELETE SPs>", "StoredProcedurePrefix": "<the prefix for all the SPs>", "TablePrefix": "<the prefix for all the tables>",